dperrymorrow/re-bars/docs/_src/md/component.md

 ReBars keeps track of any element with a `ref=""` tag on it.
 This gives you the ability to save a reference to an element.
 This also gives a key for Array loop items so that the Array can be patched instead of re-rendered entirely.

-> The ref helper is also needed on any input or other elements that need focused restored after a re-render.
-See [bound helper](#bound)
+> The ref tag is also needed on any input or other elements that need focused restored after a re-render.
+It is also needed to prevent a full re-render of an Array if watching an Array.
+See [the bound helper](#the-bound-helper) and [the watch helper](#the-watch-helper)

 ```html
 <div>